Komal-kalyanraman/container_manager/README.md

   Easily add support for new runtimes or operations using the command pattern.

 - **Multi-Protocol Support:**
-  Supports REST (HTTP/JSON), MQTT and POSIX Message Queue for remote management.
+  Supports REST (HTTP/JSON), MQTT, POSIX Message Queue, and D-Bus (session bus) for remote management.
-  **Pluggable protocol architecture**: Easily extend to support D-Bus, gRPC, or other IPC/RPC mechanisms.
+  **Pluggable protocol architecture**: Easily extend to support gRPC, or other IPC/RPC mechanisms.

 - **Flexible Data Formats:**
   Incoming data is currently JSON, but the architecture supports adding other formats such as Protocol Buffers (protobuf) for high-performance or strongly-typed APIs.